magicalpig/BasicCrud/README.md

 - `POST /api/Composition`: Create a new composition, possibly introducing a new composer.
 The request body needs to be JSON.
 - `PATCH /api/Composition/{id}`: Update an existing item sending only those fields that need to be updated.
 The request body needs to be JSON.
 - `DELETE /api/Composition/{id}`: Delete a specific composition by its ID.

-## Future Ideas
-- make controller lighter: right now the controller is doing too much.
-It should be refactored to delegate more work to services or possibly use MediatR
--